-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance
+- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session

+- having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and what information they may need - giving accurate information when calling for qualified assistance

-The Leader should be prepared to demonstrate rescue skills in advanced white water within the remit for the award.
+The Leader should be prepared to demonstrate rescue skills at the top end of the remit for the venue.
 Leaders are required to demonstrate the management of effective rescues.
-These should be informed by an effective decision making process.
+These should be informed by an effective decision-making process